 - March 25, 2021: Parks and Recreation Commission Meeting (6p) to outline public outreach efforts.
 No determinations will be made.
 Zoom meeting link

-- May 1, 2021: Neighborhood meeting at Park Hills Park, time to be announced.
+- May 1, 2021: Neighborhood meeting at Park Hills Park 11a-1p.
 Let Commissioners know what you think about the park.

-- June 24, 2021: Parks and Recreation Commission Meeting (6p) to discuss public input.
-Visitors will be provided an opportunity to speak.
+- June 24, 2021: Parks and Recreation Commission Meeting (6p).
+Visitors are provided an opportunity to speak, the Commission will discuss all public input to date, and determine its recommendation.
 If virtual, a Zoom link will be posted here by June 15.
-If in-person meetings are permitted per phased reopening guidelines, it takes place at City Hall, 210 W. 6th Ave.
+If phased reopening guidelines allow, in-person meetings take place at City Hall, 210 W. 6th Ave.

 - July-August 2021: Recommendation to City Council on park maintenance and operation.
 Council meeting dates and times to discuss the recommendation will be announced here.
 All Council meeting agendas and minutes can be found in the Agenda Center.

 Through an agreement established in 1992, the City committed to support the development of the private park on two vacant lots in exchange for year-around maintenance provided by the now defunct Park Hills Park Committee.
 The land, acquired by the City through a Local Improvement District foreclosure in 1987, was originally intended to be sold.
 Instead, for nearly two decades, neighborhood committee volunteers cut the grass weekly, serviced the trash, managed the irrigation system, controlled weeds, and maintained the playground and basketball court.
 In 2005, with waning participation, the committee requested the City take over maintenance.
 In response to the dissolution of the volunteer committee thereafter, neighborhood outreach was conducted in 2013.
 No new entity was established to take over the park maintenance, so the City of Kennewick has been maintaining Park Hills Private Park since.